 Find cleaner, safer pedicure salons — city by city.

-SafePedicures researches nail salons across the US for the hygiene practices that matter most — autoclaves, disposable liners, pipeless chairs, single-use tools, ventilation, and transparency — and reports what we find.
+SafePedicures aggregates nail salon listings across the US from public sources, organized around the hygiene practices that matter most — autoclaves, disposable liners, pipeless chairs, single-use tools, ventilation, and transparency — so you know what to look for before you book.

 Browse cities